DorianDepriester/Elasticipy/JOSS/paper.md

   - Visualization tools for understanding directional elastic behavior.

-Unlike other software such as pymatgen [@pymatgen] or [@elate], Elasticipy emphasizes ease of use, flexibility, and integration with existing Python workflows.
+Unlike other software such as pymatgen [@pymatgen] or Elate [@elate], Elasticipy emphasizes ease of use, flexibility, and integration with existing Python workflows.
 Its modular design and comprehensive documentation make it accessible for both experts and non-specialists.
-In addition, it introduces the concept of *tensor arrays*, allowing to process thousands of tensors at once (e.g. rotation of tensors) in a user-friendly and highly efficient way.
+In addition, it introduces the concept of *tensor arrays*, allowing to process thousands of tensors at once (e.g. rotation of tensors) in a user-friendly and highly efficient way, in a similar way as in MTEX [@pymatgen].

 # References